 .
 A histogram of pulse heights for multiple events is called a pulse-height distribution (PHD).

 Prolonged exposure to light causes the number of electrons per incident photon to decrease, a phenomenon known as “gain sag.”
 As a result, the peak of the PHD in each region of the detector shifts to lower values as the total (time-integrated) illumination of that region increases.
-As long as all pulse heights are above the minimum threshold imposed by calcos
+As long as all pulse heights are above the minimum threshold imposed by the onboard electronics and calcos

-there is no loss in sensitivity.
-However, if the pulse height drops low enough that the pulse heights of the photon events from the target fall below the threshold these events are discarded and the throughput decreases.
+, there is no loss in sensitivity.
+However, if the gain drops low enough that the pulse heights of the photon events from the target fall below the threshold, these events are discarded and the apparent throughput decreases.
 The amount of gain sag increases with the total amount of previous illumination at that position on the detector, so gain sag appears first in regions of the detector that are illuminated by bright airglow lines, but eventually affects the entire spectrum.
 Figure 4.4

 shows the effect of gain sag on Segment B of the COS FUV detector.
 These data were obtained using the grating setting G160M/1623/FP-POS=4